 Kano is the capital of Kano State in Northern Nigeria and the second largest metropolitan area in Nigeria after Lagos.
 Kano is the economic centre of northern Nigeria, and a centre for the production and export of groundnuts.
 Nigeria is in Western Africa, bordering the Gulf of Guinea, between Benin and Cameroon.
 The climate varies between equatorial in the south, tropical in the centre, and arid in the north.
 The official language is English.
 It is the main business language.
 ‘Pidgin' English is also widely spoken.
 The main religions are Islam, Christianity and indigenous beliefs.
 The economy of Nigeria is one of the fastest growing in the world but is struggling to leverage the country's vast wealth in fossil fuels in order to displace the crushing poverty that affects about 57 percent of its population.
 The oil sector provides 80% of GDP, 95% of foreign exchange earnings, and about 65% of government revenues.
 Nigerians are generally friendly and welcoming to expatriates and foreign visitors.
 Expatriate business dress is generally formal.
 This is usually in the form of suits and ties for men, and suits or separates for women.
 The security risk for expatriates in Nigeria is high, but extreme in the north.
 Risks include petty crime, armed crime, carjacking, while in the north risks include shootings, bombings, and kidnappings, and in the Niger delta region risks include kidnap-for-ransom, carjacking's, armed robberies and illegal roadblocks.
 Other risks include internal flight safety.
 The currency of Nigeria is the Nigerian Naira (NGN).
 Nigeria is still mainly a cash based economy although the use of credit and debit cards is increasing.
 It is illegal to change money on the street.
 Credit card fraud is common.
 Check with your card issuer if you intend to use your international credit or debit card in Nigeria.
 Medical facilities are generally below international standards and in some parts may only be very basic.
 Serious tropical illnesses such as malaria, typhoid, lassa fever and yellow fever occur.
-The population of Kano is 3.5 Million (Urban) (2018 est.), while the inflation rate (CPI) is 12.48% for Nigeria as at April 2018.
-For a single Expat, the personal income tax rate in Nigeria is progressive up to 24%.
+The population of Kano is 3.5 Million (Urban) (2018 est.), while the inflation rate (CPI) is 11.23% for Nigeria as at August 2018.
+Xpatulator Hypothetical Tax for Nigeria is based on the current personal income tax rates which are progressive up to 24%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Kano, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Kano as at 1 April 2018 is high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Low 3) Communication: Low 4) Education: Low 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Average 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: High 13) Transport: Very Low Kano is for example 45.7% more expensive than Houston TX for groceries, 61.9% more expensive for household costs than Kuala Lumpur, and -12.5% cheaper for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Kano, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Kano as at 1 October 2018 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Average 3) Communication: Low 4) Education: Average 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Average 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Low Kano is for example 52.2% more expensive than Houston TX for groceries, 87.9% more expensive for household costs than Kuala Lumpur, and 13.8% more expensive for transport costs than Dubai.
 The hardship premium for Kano for an expat from Perth, is for example 20%, i.e. host location (Kano) premium of 30% minus home (Perth) location premium of 10%.
 Kano is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Kano?
 Register subscribe to your home location and Kano and run your personalised reports.